olson-sean-k/plexus-web/src/user-guide/graphs.md

 structure that can be used to further traverse the graph.
 For example, splitting an arc $\overrightarrow{AB}$ returns a vertex $M$ that subdivides the composite edge.
-The leading arc of $M$ is $\overrightarrow{MB}$ and is a part of the same interior path as the initiating arc.
+The leading arc of $M$ is $\overrightarrow{MB}$ and is a part of the same ring as the initiating arc.

 ```rust
 let vertex = arc.split_at_midpoint(); // Consumes `arc`. `vertex` is mutable.